 9. The Republic of Biafra

 Biafra was a secessionist state in southeastern Nigeria from 1967 to 1970, led by Igbo leaders who felt marginalized and oppressed by the Nigerian government.
-The declaration of independence led to a civil war that resulted in Biafra's defeat and reintegration into Nigeria.
-Biafra was recognized by a few countries, but not by Nigeria or major world powers.
-The war was marked by significant humanitarian suffering, including famine and disease that resulted in the deaths of an estimated 1-3 million people, mainly from Biafra.
-The legacy of Biafra continues to be felt in Nigeria with some Igbo groups advocating for greater political autonomy and representation.
+The Declaration of independence led to a civil war that resulted in Biafra’s defeat and reintegration into Nigeria.
+Biafra was recognized by a few countries but not by Nigeria or major world powers.
+Europe’s influence on shaping modern civilization has been substantial.
+From the Byzantine era to the British Empire, every dominion has wielded a noteworthy global influence, resulting in an enduring heritage encompassing aspects like culture, language, governance, law, and architecture.

 As borders and political structures of nations change over time, the remnants of the territories and countries that have vanished from the modern geopolitical landscape endure in cultural artifacts, art, literature, and architecture.
 The legacy of these vanished nations offers insight into their unique heritage and identity.
-The countries listed above all shared the same fate: but even though these nations no longer exist, their influence continues to shape the world we live in today.
+The countries listed above all shared the same fate, but even though these nations no longer exist, their influence continues to shape our world today.